embeddings-benchmark/mteb/README.md

 benchmarks = mteb.get_benchmarks()
 ```

-generally we use the naming scheme for benchmarks `MTEB(*)`, where the "*" denotes the target of the benchmark.
+Generally we use the naming scheme for benchmarks `MTEB(*)`, where the "*" denotes the target of the benchmark.
 In case of a language we use the three letter language code.
 For large groups of language we use the group notation, e.g. `MTEB(Scandinavian)` for Scandinavian languages.
 External benchmarks implemented in MTEB like `CoIR` use their original name.
 When using a benchmark from MTEB please cite `mteb` along with the citations of the benchmark which you can access using:

 ```python
 benchmark.citation